The flowers kept you going.

 “A collection of poetry.”
 He smiled a little, pointing to his initial on the cover.
 “Fifth volume.”

-You couldn’t tell if he was joking.
-You found yourself returning his smile, anyway.
+You couldn’t tell if he was joking, but you found yourself returning his smile.

 Keeping your cup in your hands, you slid back into the seat across from him.
 “Will you read to me?”